 Most of the issues provoked by running in the cold involve breathing difficulties, especially in those with asthma or exercise-induced asthma, according to the American Council on Exercise (ACE).
 Sometimes winter air that's too rapidly inhaled can cause bronchoconstriction due to the air's dryness and reduced temperature.

 Running in cold weather isn't a bad thing if you're dressed properly and prepared for safely dealing with the elements.
 When conditions are too treacherous, though, you can always take your run to the treadmill.

 Reduce Breathing Problems

-Warm Up First
+Always Warm Up First

-Don't head out the door to run several miles in below-freezing temperatures without first performing stretching exercises, says Penn Medicine.
+Don't head out the door to run several miles in below-freezing temperatures without first doing some dynamic stretches, says Penn Medicine.
 When that brisk air hits muscles that haven't been properly warmed up, the combination of cold and reduced air pressure causes joint tissues to expand, restricting movement and possibly provoking soreness later in the day.